daveeS987/davees-django-api-template/README.md

 SECRET_KEY = "django-insecure-INSERT_NEW_SECRET_KEY_HERE"
 ```

-### 4. App folder currently named "Example".
-Replace this with your app name
+### 4. Replace all occurences of "Xxxxx" and "xxxxx" with your new app name

-- These steps will change the app name and all occurences of "Example"
+- rename "xxxxx" folder to your new app name(use lower case).
+Example: xxxxx -> blog
-- Do a global search of "Example" and replace all occurences with your new app name
+- Do a global search of "Xxxxx" and replace all occurences with your app name
-  - (For this step your app name needs to be a capital word) ex Example -> Blog
+  - (For this step, app name needs to be a capital word) Example: Xxxxx -> Blog
   - Make sure to select "Match Case" option.
 [Aa]
-  - (There will only be 36 matches.
-If you see 42, you didn't check your case)
+  - (There will only be 29 matches.
+If you see 44, you didn't check your case)
-- The following steps requires a lowercase version of your app name(4 places you have to change)
+- Do a global search of "xxxxx" and replace all occurences with your app name
-  - Replace "Example" folder name
-  - In app.py - line 6, make sure name variable is lowercase
-  - In project/urls.py, fix urlpatterns on line 19 to use lowercase
-  - In project/settings.py check INSTALLED_APPS to make sure your app name is lowercased
+  - (For this step, app name needs to be a lower cased) Example: xxxxx -> blog
+  - Make sure to select "Match Case" option.
+[Aa]
+  - (There will only be 15 matches.
+If you see a differnt number, you didn't check your case)

 ### 5a.
 If you want to run with docker, run the following commands: